dana-ross/dana-ross/README.md

 🌱 I’m currently learning The React ecosystem.
 I'm also going back and learning Go properly instead of picking up parts as I need them.

-👯 I’m looking to collaborate on Software that makes hosting your own stuff less daunting for regular folks
+👯 I’m looking to collaborate on software that makes it less daunting for regular folks to host their own applications.

-💬 Ask me about Using & repairing vintage 1980s computers

-📫 How to reach me: dave@davidmichaelross.com

 ⚡ Fun fact: I volunteer with shy, feral, and abused cats to help them learn trust and go on to find the loving homes they deserve!